 ADPG monitoring metrics

-This article describes available monitoring metrics for ADPG.
+This article describes available ADPG monitoring dashboards.
 For information on monitoring and its installation, refer to the Install monitoring and Monitoring articles.

 ADPG uses Grafana to visualize metrics.
-To view metric dashboards, enter an address of the host where Grafana is deployed and add the port number — the Grafana TCP port parameter (the default value is 12012).
-For example, http://10.92.6.91:12012.
-For login, use admin as a username, and the Grafana admin’s password parameter value as a password.
-You can find the Grafana parameters on the Configuration tab of the Metrics storage service.
+To view metric dashboards, enter the address of the host where the Grafana component is deployed and add the port number — the Grafana listen port parameter value (the default value is 11210).
+For example, http://10.92.6.91:11210.
+For login, use admin as a username and the Grafana administrator’s password parameter value as a password.
+You can find the Grafana parameters on the Configuration tab of the Monitoring service.

 The Grafana interface